qmk/qmk_firmware/docs/feature_joystick.md

 ### Axis Resolution

 By default, the resolution of each axis is 8 bit, giving a range of -127 to +127.
-If you need higher precision, you can increase it by defining eg. `JOYSTICK_AXIS_RESOLUTION 12` in your `config.h`.
+If you need higher precision, you can increase it by defining eg. `JOYSTICK_AXES_RESOLUTION 12` in your `config.h`.
 The resolution must be between 8 and 16.

 Note that the supported AVR MCUs have a 10-bit ADC, and 12-bit for most STM32 MCUs.